giltayar/nursery/README.md

 // ==> after Nursery failed!
 ```

 This code works as we "expect" it too.
-The nursery (the `for await` loop) will not finish until all nursery-run
+The nursery (the `for await` loop) does not finish until all nursery-run
 promises finish, even if one of the tasks fail.
-We will still get the error, but all the tasks will end their run.
+We still get the error, but all the tasks end their run.

 Note: what happens if _more_ than one task fails?
 Look it up in the API, this is handled well.
 TL;DR: the exception
 thrown includes a field that has all the other errors in an array.